torchlard/Notes/frontend/JS/JS_fundamental.md

 # call by value VS call by reference
 value: create new variable a, let a has same value as input
 ref: let a as alias of x, a & x has same variable

+# memory
+## stack
+primitive data types has fixed size, so store in stack, system auto allocate memory space can access its value directly

+## heap
+js's array has variable size, values are obj in heap cannot access to cetain position in heap directly

+`let b = {m: 20}`
+b store in stack, has value of address to {m: 20}
+{m: 20} store in heap

+## lifecycle
+1. allocate memory you need
+2. read / write on allocated memory
+3. when no need, free it